Hi, I am Jen and I am behind House of Bo Interiors.

 Denmark didn’t happen..
 But children with my English husband happened!
 In 2005 I moved to Bury St Edmunds.
 My plans took a different shape.. and whilst on mummy duty, refurbished a couple of houses which was making a living and it satisfied my creative side and it taught me tons!

-When the children started school, I worked in the boutique of the beautiful shop Javelin in Bury St Edmunds.
-I also had the pleasure of being their window dresser (which I still do and love!).
+When the children started school, I had the pleasure of being the window dresser for the beautiful shop Javelin in Bury St Edmunds (which I still do and love!).

 As risky as it may seem to start an interior business in the Covid times, I thinks this period demonstrated how important our space we live in really is.
 Our homes are having to work pretty hard to suit all of our needs and tick a lot of boxes, it is no surprise the home environment is being heavily recognised and rated more highly than ever.
 Not just as a financial investment but an investment into wellbeing and quality of life.